figma/eslint-plugin-figma-plugins/README.md

 ##### From local disk

 Clone this repo.
-Then add the following to your Figma plugin's `package.json`:
+Then add the following to your Figma plugin's `package.json`, replacing `/path/to/local/clone` with an actual filesystem path:

 ```
 {
   ...
   "devDependencies": {
-    "@figma/eslint-plugin-figma-plugins": "file:/Users/!!YOUR_USERNAME_HERE!!/figma/eslint-plugin-figma-plugins",
+    "@figma/eslint-plugin-figma-plugins": "file:/path/to/local/clone",
     ...
   }
 }